 Should a leak occur at a fitting, the cause is usually defective tubing.
+See next page for instructions on fixing a leak from a quick connect fitting.

-To fix:
+To fix a leak:

 - Relieve pressure

 - Release tubing

 - Cut off at least 1/4" from end

 - Reattach tubing

 - Confirm connection is leak free